Eichendoerffler History, Family Crest & Coats of Arms

-Bavaria.
+The Eichendoerffler family name first began to be used in the German state of Bavaria.
 After the 12th century, as hereditary surnames began to be adopted, names that were derived from locations became particularly common.
 The family name Eichendoerffler is a local surname.
 Originally denoting the proprietorship of an estate or influence within a village, the German preposition von, which means from or of, used with local names, was taken as a mark of aristocracy.
 The surname Eichendoerffler was given to someone who lived in Bavaria, where they were a noted presence in the social and cultural life of the area.

 Early Origins of the Eichendoerffler family

-Bavaria, where the family became noted for its many branches within the region, many houses acquiring a status and influence which rivaled that of the landed aristocracy.
+The surname Eichendoerffler was first found in Bavaria, where the family became noted for its many branches within the region, many houses acquiring a status and influence which rivaled that of the landed aristocracy.
 In their later history some branches were elevated to the ranks of nobility as they distinguished themselves through their contributions to the social, political, and economic developments of the nation.
 Individual bearers of the name first mentioned in ancient chronicles include Heinrich von Eichendorff, who was Governor of Lebus around 1353, and Otto von Eichendorff, who acquired the estate Pilgram between 1485 and 1499, where after his brother Peter von Eichendorff auf Petersdorff took over.
 It was already known in 1256 that the Eichendorff family possessed extensive and numerous estates.

 Early History of the Eichendoerffler family